curateteaching/digitalpedagogy/keywords/blogging.md

 * Artifact Type: Assignment and rubric
 * Source URL: http://diggingdigital.blogs.bucknell.edu/reflection-posts/
-* Artifact Permission: given by author (will either get all student permission or lock off access to student work)
 * Copy of the Artifact: Blog hosted by the University in the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Diane Jakacki, Bucknell University